FAQ | KCET

-In an effort to improve public media service for our viewers, KCET made a strategic decision to retain its digital multicast channels, which are KCET Kids and Family, Vme and NHK World.
+In an effort to improve public media service for our viewers, KCET made a strategic decision to retain its digital multicast channels, which are KCETLINK and NHK World.
 In order to do so, KCET elected to give up its analog position.
 This has impacted our channel positions with some cable services.
 Our new digital channel strategy empowers us to pursue our mission to offer a wide range of programs that feature diverse perspectives.

-We are sorry if we have inconvenienced you in any way as KCET makes the transition to digital service.
+We are sorry if we have inconvenienced you in any way as KCET made the transition to digital service.